Running UrbanSim with 64 bit Python on Windows

 - numpy (numpy-mkl build should provide better performance; note: cannot be redistributed without Intel license)

 - mysql-python (optional, only needed if you use MySQL database)

 - matplotlib (optional, only needed if you need to create indicator graph)

-- PIL (optional, only needed if you need to create indicator graph)
+- Pillow (optional, only needed if you need to create indicator graph)

-- h5py (optional, needed for datasets conversion to hdf5)
+- h5py (optional, needed for datasets conversion to/from hdf5)